Small eigenvalues of hyperbolic surfaces with many cusps: Abstract

 \section{Abstract}

 We study topological lower bounds on the number of small Laplacian eigenvalues on hyperbolic surfaces.
-We show there exist constants $a,b>0$ such that when $(g+1)<a\frac{n}{\log n}$, any hyperbolic surface of genus-$g$ with $n$ cusps has at least $b\frac{2g+n-2}{\log\left(2g+n-2\right)}$ Laplacian eigenvalues below $\frac{1}{4}$.
-We also show that, under certain additional constraints on the lengths of short geodesics, the lower bound can be improved to $b\left(2g+n-2\right)$ with the weaker condition $(g+1)<an$.
+We show that for any $a>0$, there exists $b>0$ such that if $g<an$ and $X$ has genus $g$ and $n$ cusps, then $X$ has at least $b(2g+n-2)$ small eigenvalues.
+This saturates the sharp upper bound $2g+n-2$ of Otal and Rosas up to a constant multiplicative factor.

 { {}}{ }